ndrakos/blog/_posts/2020-03-11-Installing_and_Running_MUSIC.md

 ## Next Steps

 Okay, so as far as I can tell, I have MUSIC working on my machine.
 Next I'll run a really small simulation with them and check everything looks right.
+I should also get all of this working on Pleiades.